Wangyuxuan-xuan/acssz.github.io/content/en/authors/liuzisen/_index.md

 ---
 # Display name
-title: Jian Gu
+title: Zisen Liu

 # Username (this should match the folder name)
 authors:
-  - gujian
+  - liuzisen

 # Is this the primary user of the site?
 superuser: false